ctcl-bregis/ctclsite-rust/config/projects/content/codenames.md

 These codenames are reserved for special cases due to personal importance.

 #### Fort Myers Beach, Florida, US
 Any device, regardless to whatever series it belongs to, that is the first project that require designing with DDR2 or later memory generations receives the codename "Fort Myers Beach".
 This is due to how such project would be seen as a significant turning point like the 2022 business trip to Fort Myers Beach, Florida.

 #### Fort Myers, Florida, US
-The codename "Fort Myers" was used for the [MathPad](../mathpad/) project in 2022 as it was designed there, it was my first circuit design project with a processor which was the STMicroelectronics STM32G0 series.
+The codename "Fort Myers" was used for the [MathPad](../mathpad/) project in 2022 as it was designed there.
+It was my first circuit design project with a processor, specifically a microcontroller part of the STM32 series.

 #### Generally Reserved Codenames